 Kathy Whitworth & Bobby Locke

 Considered a guiding light for the Ladies Professional Golf Association for decades, Kathy Whitworth holds the record for most tournament victories among male and female golfers with 88 since turning professional in 1958.
-Her remarkable career includes being named LPGA leading money winner eight times, LPGA Player of the Year seven times, winning the Vare Trophy seven times, and being the first women’s player to pass $1 million in earnings, which she did in 1981.
+Her remarkable career included being named LPGA leading money winner eight times, LPGA Player of the Year seven times, winning the Vare Trophy seven times, and being the first women’s player to pass $1 million in earnings, which she did in 1981.
 In 1965, Whitworth had eight victories on Tour, followed by nine in 1966, eight in 1967 and 10 the following year.

 A three-time winner of the LPGA Championship, Whitworth served as captain of the victorious U.S. team in the 1990 inaugural Solheim Cup and served again as captain in the 1992 match.
 Whitworth was LPGA President three times and was elected to the LPGA Hall of Fame in 1975.